VirtusLab/tips/src/assets/tips/dependency-management.md

 ## Download a single artifact into the Ivy cache
 ### 23 Oct 2020

-(e. g. when IntelliJ complains about missing libraries)
+(e.g. when IntelliJ complains about missing libraries)

 1. Get a distribution JAR of Apache Ivy (if you have Fedora, `dnf install ivy` will place it at `/usr/share/java/apache-ivy/ivy.jar`)
-2. Use the `-dependency` flag, e. g.:
+2. Use the `-dependency` flag, e.g.:

    > java -jar ivy.jar -dependency org.scala-lang scala-compiler 2.12.8